varunvasudeva1/weatherclassification/README.md

 The model itself is a multi-layer perceptron with 227,219 trainable parameters.
 It has 5 dense layers: the first four utilize the ReLU and Sigmoid activation functions and the fifth layer consists of only 3 units and utilizes a Softmax activation in order to classify rain or snow.

-The model achieves a prediction accuracy of just over 99% using dense layers and an MLP architecture.
+The model achieves a prediction accuracy of 99.4% and loss of 0.0238 on the test data set using dense layers and an MLP architecture.